XPRNetwork/grant-framework/applications/fundle.md

 **Technical description of protocol**

 Token bonding curves facilitate buy and sell mechanism.
 Each community has its own curve and utility token acting as an Automated Market Maker to facilitate buy and sell of tokens.
 Works as an automated algorithm which calculates the token price based on the supply of a token.
-Users can buy the token by providing collateral for the curve in fiat currencies or other cryptos.
+Users can buy the token by providing collateral for the curve the USDC/EUROC stablecoins.
 At purchase a new community token is mint/created which increases the supply.

 Our innovative token bonding curve protocol provides a dynamic approach to calculate community value by taking ecosystem growth into consideration.
 The curve recognizes if an ecosystem grows, so does the amount of the tokens (supply) and subsequently so does its value and price.
 This differs from how digital token usually determine value, namely based on scarcity with supply and demand.